HexMakina/LeMarchand/README.md

 ```

 ## Do we have a configuration ?
+## Can we get it ?
 By PSR-11 law:
-* A call to the has method with a non-existing id returns false
+* A call to the *has* method with a non-existing id returns false
-* A call to the get method with a non-existing id throws a Psr\Container\NotFoundExceptionInterface.
+* A call to the *get* method with a non-existing id throws a Psr\Container\NotFoundExceptionInterface.
 ```
 $box->has('NonExistingKey'); //return false
 $box->get('NonExistingKey'); //throws a Psr\Container\NotFoundExceptionInterface